mcneel/computeclient_js/docs/Curve.rst

 .. js:function:: RhinoCompute.Curve.makeClosed(thisCurve, tolerance, multiple=false)

    If IsClosed, just return true.
 Otherwise, decide if curve can be closed as
-   follows: Linear curves polylinear curves with 2 segments, Nurbs with 3 or less control points cannot be made closed.
+   follows: Linear curves polylinear curves with 2 segments, NURBS with 3 or less control points cannot be made closed.
 Also, if tolerance > 0 and the gap between start and end is larger than tolerance, curve cannot be made closed.
    Adjust the curve's endpoint to match its start point.